 The Constitutions / Rules identify the actions to be undertaken in the event of a conflict of interest.
-All declared conflicts of interest are reported to the Minister for Health through Riverland Mallee Coorong Local Health Network Inc.
+All declared conflicts of interest are reported to the Minister for Health through the Eyre and Far North Local Health Network Inc.

 Data for previous years is available at: https://data.sa.gov.au/data/dataset/country-health-sa-local-health-network